AEJIJEON/toDoList/Readme.md

 ## ToDo List
 ![ToDoList gif](https://user-images.githubusercontent.com/59640337/107612691-219a9e80-6c8a-11eb-9a0d-1d6a477b2ba2.gif)

-It is self-made toDo List using only vanilla js.
-This is a website where you can write down what to do today and see if you've achieved it.
+This is a website where you can write down what to do today and see if you've achieved it and self-made toDo List using only vanilla js.
 It was completed by designing and adding some functions to the toDo List created by taking the Nomad Coder lecture.

 ### functions
 - It is possible to change the username after entering it.